 Trump did say that he would hold off imposing 300 new sanctions on North Korea ahead of the summit because it would have been “disrespectful.”

 Neither the KCNA nor Rodong Sinmun mentioned Trump’s claim that Kim had agreed to destroy a “major missile engine testing site.”

-While the rest of the world ingested every moment of the summit, in North Korea the state broadcaster showed an opera about miners, ensuring its citizens remained in the dark until after the event.
+While the world ingested every moment of the summit, in North Korea the state broadcaster showed an opera about miners, ensuring its citizens remained in the dark until after the event.

 This tactic of delaying coverage allows Kim and his government to control the narrative and portray the leader as an equal to Trump on the world stage.